ESA-eodashboards/eodashboard-narratives/science-hub-team-4-story.md

 - **Model Initialization:** The CROMA model is used as the pretrained backbone (encoder) to extract meaningful geospatial features from Sentinel-1 input data.
 - **Decoder Integration:** A UPerNet decoder is added to the pretrained encoder to enable pixel-wise classification, producing a snow segmentation map.
-- **Fine-Tuning Process:** The model is fine-tuned using a small labeled dataset (~150 images).
+- **Fine-Tuning Process:** The model is fine-tuned using a small labeled dataset (~150 scenes).
 The encoder is partially frozen to retain foundational geospatial knowledge, while the decoder is trained for the specific segmentation task.
 - **Loss function:** Cross Entropy.
 - **Framework:** PANGAEA-BENCH:  a [standardized evaluation protocol](https://arxiv.org/abs/2412.04204) that covers a diverse set of datasets, tasks, resolutions, sensor modalities, and temporalities.